Huckiel7/alx-low_level_programming/0x14-bit_manipulation/README.md

-Task 0 & 1 for 0x14-bit_manipulation
+task 2 & 3 for 0x14-bit_manipulation